flexera-public/right_st/README.md

 | Inputs | Hash of String -> Input | The hash key is the input name.
 The hash value is the Input definition (defined above). |
 | MultiCloudImages | Array of MultiCloudImages | An array of MultiCloudImage definitions.
 A MultiCloudImage definition is a hash specifying a MCI.
 Currently the only MultiCloudImage definition format is by Href.
 See example below |

-Example format is as follows:
+Here is an example ServerTemplate yaml file:
 ```yaml
 ---
 Name: My ServerTemplate